Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 Regarding search strategies, I believe we will need tables for expected keywords and natural language queries, and we can use forward- and backward-tracing via citations for literature we find via Litmaps, OpenKnowledgeMaps, ResearchRabbit, etc.

-Primarily, we will search for academic (preprints and peer-reviewed works) literature on Semantic Scholar, Google Scholar, Litmaps, Elicit, SSRN, ArXiv, OpenKnowledgeMaps, and ResearchRabbit.
+Primarily, we will search for academic (preprints and peer-reviewed works) literature on Semantic Scholar, Google Scholar, Litmaps, Elicit, SSRN, ArXiv, OpenKnowledgeMaps, and ResearchRabbit (can refer to [SearchSmart](https://www.searchsmart.org/?~()) for additional databases to search).

 For grey literature, we will primarily use the following media sources: